 The answer is not straightforward, as there are both good reasons to do it, and good reasons to wait.
 In this article, I will help you make the right decision on when and how to update your application to deal with a new version of Android.

-The Reasons to Update Your App for Oreo
+The Reasons to Update Your App

 There are two main reasons to update your application: